barnsie007/automation/READ_THIS_FIRST.md

  ### Documentation & support
  For more information and instructions on how to use this software see the IBM Knowledge Center [manual link](https://www.ibm.com/support/knowledgecenter/SS5Q6W/welcome.html).

-To build and deploy using Accelerator for Teams - go to the migration plan page in Transformation Advisor and select the option to use Accelerator for Teams, before downloading or pushing the bundle to Git.
-Accelerator for Teams was derived from the Kabanero.io software, for more details on using this feature see [Kabanero.io documentation](https://kabanero.io/docs/).

 Additional information on IBM Cloud Pak for Applications can be found [here](https://www.ibm.com/support/knowledgecenter/SSCSJL/welcome.html).